Chittagong Division cricket team

-Chottogram Division cricket team represents the Chittagong Division, one of the seven administrative regions in Bangladesh.
+Chattogram Division cricket team represents the Chittagong Division, one of the eight administrative regions in Bangladesh.
 The team was founded in 1999 to compete in the National Cricket League (NCL) and plays first-class cricket.
-For the short-lived National Cricket League Twenty20 in 2010, the team adopted the name Cyclones of Chittagong (often abbreviated as CC).
-The equivalent team in the Bangladesh Premier League is the Chittagong Vikings (qv), replacing the Chittagong Kings.
+For the short-lived National Cricket League Twenty20 in 2010, the team adopted the name Cyclones of Chittagong.
+The equivalent team in the Bangladesh Premier League is the Chittagong Kings.

-Chittagong Division play most of their home games at the Zohur Ahmed Chowdhury Stadium (ZAC) in the port city of Chittagong.
-The ZAC has superseded the older M. A. Aziz Stadium (MAA) as Chittagong's main cricket venue.
-The MAA is now used primarily for football.
+Chittagong Division play most of their home games at the Bir Shrestho Flight Lieutenant Matiur Rahman Cricket Stadium (BSFLMRCS) in the port city of Chittagong.
+The BSFLMRCS has superseded the older District Stadium, Chottogram (DSC) as Chittagong's main cricket venue.
+The District Stadium is now used primarily for football.